 Our Board of Trustees is ultimately responsible for the good governance of the charity and ensuring that NDNA works to fulfill its mission of promoting quality in early years.

-The Board is comprised of 11 member-elected regional and national chairs and a number of co-opted trustees with specific expertise.
+The Board is comprised of 8 Trustees and a number of co-opted Trustees with specific expertise.

 Sarah Steel – Chair of Trustees